tuda-geo/resmda/docs/index.rst

         API reference
         ^^^^^^^^^^^^^

-        The API reference of resmda includes almost every function and class.
+        The API reference of dageo includes almost every function and class.
         Some of the underlying theory is also described in the docstrings.

         +++